Relating Different Definitions of Linear Series on Tropical Curves: Preliminaries

-We now use rank arrays to define a structure on metric graphs, which \cite{amini2022limit} call a slope structure.
-For conciseness, we have written their definition as they apply to metric graphs only.
-Let $\Gamma$ be a metric graph.
+We use permutation arrays to define slope structures on metric graphs.
+When Amini and Gierczak define slope structures, they first provide a definition for finite graphs, and then extend that definition to metric graphs.
+For conciseness, we have written this definition for metric graphs only.